Summary

 Fortunately there are alternatives to the old & dusty make; one of which is CMake, "Cross Platform Make".
 Various arguments in favor of using CMake are:

-• It's a widely used, modern and well documented.
+• It's widely used, modern, and well-documented.

 • CMake is cross-platform: works on just about any decent OS; for example: